 Where: 56-57 Frith Street, Soho, London W1D 3JG

 The Princess Victoria, Shepherd’s Bush

-Gin-lovers, come this way: the Princess Victoria was formerly one of London’s oldest gin palaces, dating back to 1829.
-Now a 'pub with rooms', the hotel still houses a bar which offers over 100 different types of gin.
-If you end up having a tipple too many, worry not: the bedrooms are luckily only a short stumble up the stairs away.
+Gin-lovers, step this way: the Princess Victoria was formerly one of London’s oldest gin palaces, dating back to 1829.
+Now a 'pub with rooms', the hotel still houses a bar which offers over 100 different gins.
+If you end up having a tipple too many, worry not: the bedrooms are luckily only a short stumble away up the stairs.
 The five bedrooms are individually designed with bespoke gin-inspired artwork and named after classic gin cocktails, so you can request a stay in your favourite: Negroni, Bramble, Vesper, Gibson or Bronx.

 New Linden Hotel, Notting Hill

-Spread across three white, Victorian town houses in London’s chic Notting Hill, New Linden Hotel is an instantly likeable hidden gem of the city's boutique hotel scene.
+Spread across three white, Victorian townhouses in London’s chic Notting Hill, New Linden Hotel is an instantly likeable hidden gem of the city's boutique hotel scene.
 The 51 guest rooms are individually designed with hand-carved furniture, and marble and limestone bathrooms, while silk and velvet fabrics are used generously across furnishings, setting you up for a good night’s sleep.
 Coming to London for the famous Notting Hill Carnival?
-The hotel is located only a stone’s throw away from Westbourne Grove, where tpasses through.
+The hotel is located only a stone’s throw away from Westbourne Grove, where the parade passes through.

 Where: 59 Leinster Square, Bayswater, London W2 4PS